Citon/citon-shark/README.md

    interface
  * Various utility scripts

-The core of the system is Backtrack Linux.
-(Note that future versions will target Kali Linux.)
-The citon-shark package retrofits an existing Backtrack installation with the extra setup to make it a Shark.
+The core of the system is Kali Linux.
+The citon-shark scripts retrofit an existing Kali installation with the extra setup to make it a Shark.

 Scripts are under the scripts/ tree and in the relative subfolders they should be installed into.